Ger-23/footy_friends/README.md

     - The section includes well-known icons as links to Facebook, Instagram, Youtube and Twitter.

 ![screenshot of social media contact links in footer](assets/images/contact.jpg)

+## Testing

+- Site was opened on multiple browsers - Chrome, Firefox and Microsoft Edge.

+- Responsiveness was tested using Devtools

+- All of the navigation links work fully in both the navigation section in the header and in the footer

+- The form works fully in that it will only submit when all of the required fields are filled out with the appropriate information type

+## Validator Testing

+- No errors or warnings to show when tested in the official W3C validator - HTML

+- No errors or warnings to show when tested in the official jigsaw W3C validator - CSS

+- Fonts and colors are good and site accessible as confirmed by Lighthouse

+## Bugs

+   - There are no bugs

+## Deployment

+   - Site deployed to GitHub pages by the following steps:

+     - Go Github repository

+     - Open settings

+     - Go to Pages

+     - From the Source drop-down menu select to deploy from a branch

+     - From the branch drop-down menu select main

+     - Click Save and the site link to the website is provided

+The live link is here: [Footy Friends](https://ger-23.github.io/footy_friends/)

+## Credits

+   - Content

+     - The code for the navigation in the header was influenced by the Love Running Project

+     - Google and W3C tutorial provided helpful information for developing the site

+   - Media

+     - Main image was taken from Pexels.com

+     - Social media link icons were taken from Font Awesome

+     - Font styles were take from Google Fonts